jailuthra/jailuthra.github.io/_posts/2014-03-14-privacy-on-the-web.md

 I was using *StatCounter* for this blog to keep a track of visitors and *Disqus* for comments.
 Until I fired up [Lightbeam](https://en.wikipedia.org/wiki/Lightbeam_%28software%29) and saw how almost every website I visit uses Google Analytics.
+This means that Google not only knows my search history, but also about most of the other websites I visit.
+Well, this is not new.
-I personally find it wrong that if someone visits my blog, their information (ip address, user agent) is not just transmitted to my website, but also to third-party services which further share it with their 'Partners' and advertisers.
+But I personally find it wrong that if someone visits this blog, their information (ip address, user agent) is not just transmitted to me, but also to third-party services which further share it with their partners and advertisers.

-But don't you worry.
-I have now got StatCounter, Disqus and GoogleFonts API disabled on this website.
+So, I decided to correct it.
+I have now got StatCounter, Disqus and GoogleFonts API disabled for this blog.
 Better late than *never*!